LeivoSepp/Smart-heating-management-with-Shelly/README.md

 To access the stored data on the Shelly device web page, navigate to **Advanced &rarr; KVS**.

-1. Key: ``schedulerIDs1`` Value: ``[1,2,3,4,5,6,7]``
+1. Key: ``schedulerIDs1`` Value: ``1``

-    The numeric values represent schedule ID numbers created by the script.
-This information is crucial for each script to identify and manage schedules associated with it.
+    The numeric values represent schedule ID number created by the script.
+This information is crucial for each script to identify and manage schedule associated with it.
 It aids in the proper deletion of outdated schedules when creating new ones is necessary.

 2. Key: ``lastcalculation1`` Value: ``Fri Dec 27 2024 23:29:20 GMT+0200``